The Chase Sapphire Reserve is perfect for those who can use its luxury travel perks

 The Chase Sapphire Reserve’s bonus categories can make it easy to rack up points, especially since the “travel” and “dining” categories are very broad.
 Travel includes not only airfare, hotels and rental cars but also cruises, mass transit, tolls, parking and even ride-shares.
 Dining goes a step beyond your traditional sit-down restaurants as well and also includes coffee shops, bars, vending machines and most food delivery services.

-Or, by using the card’s “Pay Yourself Back” tool, you can currently redeem points for purchases made at grocery stores, dining establishments (including delivery and takeout) and home improvement stores at the same exact 1.5 cents per point.
+Or, by using the card’s “Pay Yourself Back” tool, you can currently redeem points for purchases made at dining establishments (including delivery and takeout), Airbnb and Away through awaytravel.com at the same exact 1.5 cents per point.
 So if travel is truly not in your horizon right now, you can instead offset your next grocery run or home improvement project with your Chase points.